 The DDNMF in the HPLMN of the monitoring UE passes the discovery message parameters including the ProSe App Code and MIC and associated counter parameter to the DDNMF in the HPLMN of the announcing UE in the Match Report message.

 The DDNMF in the HPLMN of the announcing UE should check the MIC is valid.
+The relevant Discovery Key is found using the ProSe App Code.

 The DDNMF in the HPLMN of the announcing UE should acknowledge a successful check of the MIC to the DDNMF in the HPLMN of the monitoring UE in the Match Report Ack message.
+The DDNMF in the HPLMN of the announcing UE shall include a Match Report refresh timer in the Match Report Ack message.
+The Match Report refresh timer indicates how long the UE will wait before sending a new Match Report for the ProSe App Code.

 The DDNMF in the HPLMN of the monitoring UE acknowledges the check result to the monitoring UE.
+The DDNMF returns the parameter ProSe Application ID to the UE.
+It also provides the CURRENT_TIME parameter, by which the UE (re)sets its ProSe clock The DDNMF in the HPLMN of the monitoring UE may optionally modify the received Match Report refresh timer based on local policy and then shall include the Match Report refresh timer in the message to the Monitoring UE.

 Figure 6.3.2-1: Open discovery security procedure